mnadeem/volume_exporter/README.md

 * Host path cannot to be mounted to container/Deamonset
 * [In ability](https://bugzilla.redhat.com/show_bug.cgi?id=1373288) of Cloud provider to gather information about PV

+This is what happens in cooperates, In nodes multiple projects run on same and/or different nodes, and hence host path mount cannot be granted, further node scapping cannont be done as well, since it requires cluster role, as in a cluster multiple projects/namespace runs, and hence cluster role is not granted to project teams.

+Above I have listed some of the use cases ( real world ) where in node exporter cannot be deployed, should this stop us from monitoring pv/volumes/disk?

+**This is altogether a different exporter and does not duplicate any existing exporters.
+Its area of focus (Where ever node exporter cannot be deployed) is altogether different.**

+**It just fills the vacuum**

 ## Wiki

 Refer project [wiki](https://github.com/mnadeem/volume_exporter/wiki) for more details